 Please review the Universal Contraindications found at the beginning of the Guidelines.
 These apply to all transplants unless otherwise noted below.
 Additional contraindications and exceptions that are specific to a particular type of transplant are noted below.
-When a Contraindication is present the transplant will not be approved.
-Refer to the Medical Director.

 • There are no organ-specific contraindications